PSC Community Involvement

 PSC At Home: Parent Involvement

-DPS families participate in PSC within all aspects of Primary, Secondary, and Tertiary Prevention service delivery levels.
+DPS families participate in PSC within all aspects of primary, secondary, and tertiary prevention service delivery levels.
 Family members are part of district and building level PSC planning teams.
 In addition, families learn strategies on how to teach their children the school-wide expectations at home and in the community.
-Family orientation activities and school celebrations highlight School-Wide PSC initiatives in schools and present opportunities on how parents can volunteer and / or donate free resources to sustain PSC initiatives.
-Below are some highlights on how DPS families have been involved with PSC.
+Family orientation activities and school celebrations highlight school-wide PSC initiatives in schools and present opportunities on how parents can volunteer and/or donate free resources to sustain PSC initiatives.

 Dayton Public Schools provides a high-quality education in a safe environment that prepares our students for success in school, work and life by providing a highly effective trained staff working each day with community resources.